Looking to travel to Cuba? Here is everything you need to know for travel to Cuba.

 - Travel related to some authorized export transactions

-Be sure to check the US Treasury Departments website for more information.
+Be sure to check the US Treasury Departments website for more information on legal travel to Cuba.

 How to get to Cuba

-The first time I visited in 2015, I had to go through Mexico to avoid filling out a ton of extra paperwork, even though my visit was completely legal.
+The first time I traveled to Cuba in 2015, I had to go through Mexico to avoid filling out a ton of extra paperwork, even though my visit was completely legal.
 Now, you are able to get a visa and get on any flight from the US.

 There are many non-stop flights from the states on from the US to Havana.
 Some carriers include: American, United, Alaska, JetBlue, Southwest and Spirit.
 Some of the major cities include: Miami, Fort Lauderdale, New York, Charlotte, Tampa, Los Angeles, and Houston.